 Draft simple emergency response plans that outline evacuation routes, invacuation procedures, and communication methods.
 Standard‑tier premises must put in place appropriate public protection procedures, such as evacuation, invacuation, and lockdown plans (homeofficemedia.blog.gov.uk).
 Enhanced‑tier venues will need more detailed plans, including procedures for crowd management and information dissemination (bclplaw.com).

-5. Provide security awareness training
+5. Provide ACT awareness training

 6. Engage with local authorities and emergency services